speedily/xrmaps/README.md

 All your files can be run in local environment using **firebase serve** .
 You can switch from one to another by clicking a file in the tree.

-## Modifying

-You can delete the current file by clicking the **Remove** button in the file explorer.
-The file will be moved into the **Trash** folder and automatically deleted after 7 days of inactivity.

-## Update a publication

-After publishing, StackEdit keeps your file linked to that publication which makes it easy for you to re-publish it.
-Once you have modified your file and you want to update your publication, click on the **Publish now** button in the navigation bar.

-> **Note:** The **Publish now** button is disabled if your file has not been published yet.

 ## Why Havoc?